kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 See Upgrade / Downgrade Strategy above.
-Disabling and re-enabling the gate on the same kubelet version (each requiring a restart) was verified directly on a kind cluster: conditions, events, and metrics correctly resume.
+Disabling and re-enabling the gate on the same kubelet version (each requiring a restart) was verified directly on a kind cluster: conditions, events, and the metric correctly resume.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?